Get a FREE* legal consultation (717) 275-9770

 If you’ve fallen behind on your bills, you know how stressful it can be.
 Collection agencies call multiple times a day, threatening you with legal action if you don’t pay them.
 Even worse, the bank might have informed you that your failure to pay your mortgage will result in you losing your home.
 When times are tough, filing for bankruptcy may help you get rid of some smaller debts like credit cards, allowing you to breathe easier.
 But can a bankruptcy stop foreclosure on your house?

-Questions about foreclosures and debt relief are best answered by experienced bankruptcy lawyers, such as the team at Czekaj Law, LLC.
+Questions about foreclosures and debt relief are best answered by experienced PA bankruptcy lawyers, such as the team at Czekaj Law, LLC.
 We have extensive knowledge in the area, and we have helped numerous residents of Central Pennsylvania take control of their debt.
 If you would like a no-cost consultation of your case, call us today at (717) 275-9770 , or use our online form.

 Automatic Stay